Skip to main content

 Deploy Contract

-2. Compile the contract by selecting hardhat/compile
+2. Compile the contract by selecting Hardhat - Build

-3. Deploy the contract by selecting npm/smartcontract:deploy
+3. Deploy the contract by selecting Hardhat - Deploy to platform network

 If the deployment was successful, you will see a deployed at 0x4251501F80cE773b594C0B6CEf1289b97b0